adennis42/tax-forms-typescript-exercise/README.md

 #### Acceptance Criteria

-1. A new "My Statement" page is added to the Application.
+1. A new "My Statements" page is added to the Application.
 2. The user can navigate to it via a "My Statements" link in the top navigation.
 3. The Application loads the User's Statements from the API via the